tidepool-org/development/k8s/README.md

 The Tidepool backend requires a small set of basic services to run within your Kubernetes cluster that you must install manually.

-To run the helm package manager, you must install the server-side component of Helm called Tiller.
-These instructions create
+The Tidepool Kubernetes manifests are created and installed using the [helm](https://helm.sh/) package manager.
+To run the Helm package manager, you must install the server-side component of Helm called Tiller:
 ```
 kubectl -n kube-system create sa tiller
 kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller